MrBoombastic/node-przelewy24/README.md

 console.log(res) // true on success otherwise P24Error
 ```

-### Refund a requst
+### Refund a request

-To refund the customer you need to open up a refund request
+To refund the customer, you need to open up a refund request.

 ```typescript
 const ref = {